edgedb/easy-edgedb/chapter9/index.md

 union (
   insert NPC {
     name := character_name,
-    lovers := (select Person filter .name = 'Lucy Westenra'), }
+    lover := (select Person filter .name = 'Lucy Westenra'), }
 );
 ```

-We get three `uuid`s as a response to show that they were entered.
+We get three `uuid`s as a response to show that they were inserted.

 Then we can check to make sure that it worked: